-- 12. Any person who believes that a Representative may be in a conflict of interest situation should report the matter, in writing (or verbally if during a meeting of the Board or any committee), to Squash Manitoba's Board who will decide appropriate measures to eliminate the conflict.
-The Board may apply the following actions singly or in combination for real or perceived conflicts of interest, if conflict is determined: - a.
-Removal or temporary suspension of certain responsibilities or decision-making authority - b.
-Removal or temporary suspension from a designated position - c.
-Removal or temporary suspension from certain teams, events and/or activities - d.
-Expulsion from Squash Manitoba - e.
-Other actions as may be considered appropriate for the real or perceived conflict of interest - 13.
-Any person who believes that a Representative has made a decision that was influenced by real or perceived conflict of interest may submit a complaint, in writing, to Squash Manitoba to be addressed under Squash Manitoba's Discipline and Complaints Policy. - 14.
-Failure to comply with an action as determined by the Board will result in automatic suspension from Squash Manitoba until compliance occurs. - 15.
+- 14. Any person who believes that a Representative may be in a conflict of interest situation should report the matter, in writing (or verbally if during a meeting of the Board or any committee), to the Organization's Board who will decide appropriate measures to eliminate the conflict.
+The Board may apply the following actions singly or in combination for real or perceived conflicts of interest: - a) Removal or temporary suspension of certain responsibilities or decision-making authority - b) Removal or temporary suspension from a designated position - c) Removal or temporary suspension from certain teams, events, and/or activities - d) Expulsion from the Organization - e) Other actions as may be considered appropriate for the real or perceived conflict of interest - 15.
+Any person who believes that a Representative has made a decision that was influenced by real or perceived conflict of interest may submit a complaint, in writing, to the Organization to be addressed under the Organization's Discipline and Complaints Policy. - 16.
+Failure to comply with an action as determined by the Board will result in automatic suspension from the Organization until compliance occurs. - 17.
 The Board may determine that an alleged real or perceived conflict of interest is of such seriousness as to warrant suspension of designated activities pending a meeting and a decision of the Board.